 Stage Details 1.
 Evidence gathering/scoping Evidence will be gathered/produced to identify the key issues the plan needs to deal with.
 An up-to-date and comprehensive evidence base is required to justify policies within the plan.
 Early consultation may be undertaken to ensure the correct issues have been identified.
 This is not a statutory requirement.
 2. Public participation - preparation stage (Regulation 18) The draft plan will be prepared using the evidence gathered at Stage 1 and the results of any initial consultation undertaken.
 It will set out the main issues to be covered within the plan and the options for meeting the needs and requirements of the Borough.
 An accompanying Sustainability Appraisal (SA), which assesses the plan's social, economic and environmental impacts, will also be consulted upon.
-The initial draft of the Local Plan will be published for formal, statutory consultation (see para 17 below).
+The initial draft of the Local Plan will be published for formal, statutory consultation (see para xx below).
 3. Consideration of responses Comments received in response to the consultation will be considered by the Council.
 Once processed, all comments will be made publicly available.
 The Local Plan will be revised, where necessary, to take into account comments received and any objections raised at this stage, to create a final draft of the plan for further consultation.

-Stage Details Public participation - publication stage (Regulation 19) Formal, statutory consultation (see para 17 below) on the final draft of the Local Plan and its accompanying Sustainability Appraisal (SA).
+Stage Details 4.
+Public participation - publication stage (Regulation 19) Formal, statutory consultation (see para xx below) on the final draft of the Local Plan and its accompanying Sustainability Appraisal (SA).
 5. Submission to Secretary of State (Regulation 22) The Local Plan is formally submitted to the Secretary of State, along with the responses made at Stage 4 (above).
 It is accompanied by other 'submission documents' including the Sustainability Appraisal, Policies Map, and a statement summarising all consultation undertaken when producing the plan.
-6. Examination of the plan by Independent Planning Inspector (Regulation 24) Following submission, an independent inspector is appointed by the Planning Inspectorate, who will be responsible for assessing the submitted plan and determining whether it is acceptable (or 'sound').
-The Inspector will consider the consultation responses received.
-Generally this stage will involve a Public Examination, where people who have made comments on the plan previously are invited to discuss their concerns around the table, in front of the Inspector, or to submit further statements.
-The Planning Inspector is in charge of these sessions and will determine what is discussed.
-These sessions are public, so anyone can come and observe.
-The Planning Inspector is likely to recommend a number of changes to the plan (known as Main Modifications), to make the plan sound.
-7. Consultation on Main Modifications Consultation is required on any Main Modifications recommended.
-The scope of this consultation will need to be agreed by the Inspector, but will include the minimum statutory requirements in para 17 below.
+6. Examination of the plan by Independent Planning Inspector (Regulation 24) 7.
+Consultation on Main Modifications Consultation is required on any Main Modifications recommended.
+The scope of this consultation will need to be agreed by the Inspector, but will include the minimum statutory requirements in para xx below.
 8. Adoption The Inspector will consider any responses made to the consultation and then issue a report to the Council containing his/her recommendations relating to the plan.
 The Council will then decide whether to adopt the plan, with those recommendations, or not.